A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Statistical representation by Restricted Boltzmann machine

 \subsection{Interrogate the restricted Boltzmann machine}

-In this section, we discuss how to interrogate a trained RMB to extract effective interactions of arbitrary order.
-The physicalspins are to be obtained by projective measurements with a set of definite projection basis.
+In this section, we discuss how to interrogate a trained RBM to extract effective interactions of arbitrary order.
+The physical spins are to be obtained by projective measurements with a set of definite projection basis.
 The network of RBM is given by the energy function